 Manili Boutique Suites and Villas

 Want an entire neighborhood to stay in?
 Opt for the Manili Boutique Suites and Villas, also in the village of Archanes, designed to recreate the experience of village living with style.
-The hotel pairs luxurious modern details with accents that echo both the earth and water of the island to support their vision of providing guests with "luxury, relaxation, and comfort."
+The hotel pairs luxurious modern details with accents that echo the island's earth and water to support its vision of providing guests with "luxury, relaxation, and comfort."